Estate Planning

 One of the most appealing aspects of joint partner trusts is their flexibility.
 The trust continues even after one partner passes away, allowing the surviving spouse to continue benefiting from the trust's income and capital.
 This can provide a sense of financial security and continuity during a difficult time.

-When deciding between an alter ego trust and a joint partner trust, couples should consider their personal circumstances, financial situations, and long-term goals.
+Choosing between an alter ego trust and a joint partner trust depends on factors like financial goals, estate size, and desired level of control over assets.
 Some might prefer the shared approach of a joint partner trust, while others might opt for the individual control offered by separate alter ego trusts.

 Both types of trusts offer similar advantages when it comes to probate avoidance and asset protection.
 They also share potential tax benefits, including the ability to transfer assets at cost basis.
 However, the strategies for maximizing these benefits might differ between the two trust types, given the involvement of two individuals in a joint partner trust.